Ribouu/wordle/README.md

 This package provides ANSI escape sequences, to display colors and to correctly delete lines in terminal.

-To run it in a terminal :
+To run it in a terminal:

     python main.py

 If you don't have python or have troubles to install it but you want to try it anyway, I made a executable.
 You'll find it at build/wordle : wordle.exe.
-To access it in terminal :
+To access it in terminal:

 **Linux**